Akron Ohio Sump Pump Maintenance

 - Check discharge location: Some areas have laws against sump pump drainage into municipal drains.
 If your sump pump drains into an illegal area, you need to make sure to reroute the water properly.

 - Clean sump pit: It’s just as important to make sure your sump pit is clean and free of debris as it is to make sure the pump itself isn’t clogged.
 Check for and clear out dirt, sand, gravel and washing machine debris from your sump pit.

 - Replace: Depending where you live in relation to a water table and how likely your house is to flood, you may have to replace your sump pump every 5-8 years, or you may never have to replace it at all.
 While your surrounding environment is a big factor in your sump pump’s quality of life, you can extend the life of your sump pump with regular maintenance and care.

-For help with your sump pump maintenance and other plumbing needs, contact the Superior Drainage experts today!
+For help with your sump pump maintenance and other plumbing needs, request an appointment with the Superior Drainage experts today!